Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: Abstract

 \section{Abstract}

-Building on results of M. Ando, M.J.
-Hopkins and C. Rezk we show the existence of uncountably many $E_\infty$-string orientations of KO and tmf.
-The same holds for $E_\infty$-spin orientations of KO.
-Further the obstruction of liftability of string orientations from KO to tmf is discussed.
-The obstruction of liftability is given by an Iwasawa-theoretic condition at every prime.
-In an appendix due to N. Naumann the question about the difference between spin- and string-orientations of KO is discussed.
+Building on results of M.~Ando, M.J.~Hopkins and C.~Rezk, we show the existence of uncountably many $\mathbb{E}_\infty$-String orientations of real K-theory KO and of topological modular forms tmf, generalizing the $\hat{A}$- (resp.~the Witten) genus.
+Furthermore, the obstruction to lifting an $\mathbb{E}_\infty$-String orientations from KO to tmf is identified with a classical Iwasawa-theoretic condition.\\ The common key to all these results is a precise understanding of the classical Kummer congruences, imposed {\em for all primes simultaneously}.
+This result is of independent arithmetic interest.